 - Send the sample to a lab for testing.

-Your doctor may also recommend a blood test to see if you have a genetic condition that increases your risk of developing rhabdomyolysis.
+Your provider may also recommend a blood test to see if you have a genetic condition that increases your risk of developing rhabdomyolysis.

 How do I know if I have rhabdomyolysis?

 If you have extremely sore or weak muscles a few days after exercising, you may have rhabdomyolysis.
 You should also look out for muscle swelling and dark urine.
-If you have these symptoms, see your doctor right away to get tested and treated for rhabdomyolysis.
+If you have these symptoms, see your healthcare provider right away to get tested and treated for rhabdomyolysis.